CCOSTAN/Home-AssistantConfig/README.md

 # Home-Assistant Config by [@ccostan](http://www.twitter.com/ccostan)
 [Home Assistant](https://home-assistant.io/) configuration files (YAMLs)

 This is my Home Assistant Configuration created with the All In One installer [expanded to 16GB.](https://community.home-assistant.io/t/expanding-partition-on-sd-card-for-raspberry-pi-with-noobs-pre-installed/2036)  I update it pretty regularly.
 Home Assistant runs on my [Raspberry Pi 3](http://amzn.to/2e3DOBY) with [Aeon Labs Z Wave Stick (GEN 5)](http://amzn.to/2eAiAP0).
-I've also added a [433Mhz Transmitter and receiver](http://amzn.to/2dceNY2)
+I've also added a [433Mhz Transmitter and receiver](http://amzn.to/2dceNY2).
+The main [SD Card](http://amzn.to/2kNttio) was upgraded to 16GB.
+(Order 2! - 1 for backup)

-Lots of my gear comes from [BetaBound](https://goo.gl/0vxT8A) for Beta Testing and reviews.
+I use an [SD Card reader](http://amzn.to/2l2w9as) to swap SD cards between Pi and Windows for backups.

 Software on the Pi : [Home Assistant](https://home-assistant.io/) ,
 [Dasher](https://github.com/maddox/dasher) to leverage those cheap [Amazon Dash Buttons](http://amzn.to/2dPKZhM)